FirelyTeam/firely-docs-firely-server/security/permissions.rst

 `Firely Server Definitions - Access Policy (R4) <https://simplifier.net/Vonk-ResourcesR4/~resources?text=access&fhirVersion=R4&sortBy=RankScore_desc>`_ .
 The *AccessPolicyDefinition* resource controls the scopes which are permissible.
 The *AccessPolicy* resource contains the references to Patient, Group, Practitioner, PractitionerRole, Person, RelatedPerson and Device for which the AccessPolicyDefinition applies.
-If a reference (Patient, Group, ...) is not referenced by an AccessPolicy, the requested scopes are granted without filtering.
+If a reference (Patient, Group, ...) is not referenced by an AccessPolicy - the requested scopes are filtered through values configured for ``SmartAuthorizationOptions.DefaultAccessPolicyDefinitions``.

 .. note::